RastislavMirek/FlexColorPicker/README.md

 You can also set 3 additional properties that influence how color picker looks when rectangular palette is used (`rectangularPaletteBorderOn`, `rectangularPaletteHueHorizontalInPortrait` and `rectangularPaletteHueHorizontalInLandscape`).
 See [in-code documentation](#documentation) for details.
 For more customisation please refer to section [Customisation](#customisation) below.

+## Custom Usage

+`DefaultColorPickerViewController` is plug & play option (see [Basic Usage](#basic-usage--plug--play)) with limited customisation.
+It is a convinince "ready-to-use" view controller which makes use of FlexColorPicker's _color controls_ and _color picker controllers_. _Color controls_ are `UIView`s that (usually) subclass [`UIControl`](https://developer.apple.com/documentation/uikit/uicontrol) and allow user to pick desired color and _color picker controllers_ manage them.
+If more flexibility than what `DefaultColorPickerViewController` provides is needed, you can use them dirrectly:

+1. If custom layout of _color controls_ is needed, read [Custom Layout](#custom-layout).
+2. If custom look or behavior of color _color controls_ is needed, read []
+3. If both custom layout and behavior/look of _color controls_ is needed, combine the above two approaches.

-### Customisation
+### Custom Layout
-FlexColorPicker consists of _color controls_ and _color picker controllers_ that manage them. _Color controls_ are `UIView`s that (usually) subclass [`UIControl`](https://developer.apple.com/documentation/uikit/uicontrol) and allow user to pick desired color.
-Predefined _color controls_ include hue/saturation palettes (circular or rectangular), sliders for saturation, brightness and for RGB components and a picked color preview control.
+Provided _color controls_ include hue/saturation palettes (circular or rectangular), sliders for saturation, brightness and for RGB components and a picked color preview control.

+### Custom Controls & Behavior
 Additional can by added by implementing [`ColorControl`](https://github.com/RastislavMirek/FlexColorPicker/blob/master/FlexColorPicker/Classes/Controls/ColorControl.swift) protocol.

 #### Available Color Controls